Accounts: OATH

 To connect via NFC on Android, tap your YubiKey on the back of your device to scan.

-To connect via NFC on iOS/iPadOS, swipe down on the screen and tap your YubiKey on the back of your device to scan.
+To connect via NFC on iOS, swipe down on the screen and tap your YubiKey on the back of your device to scan.

 2. Enter your OATH password if prompted and click Unlock (on desktop and Android) or Ok (on iOS/iPadOS).
-For NFC connections on Android or iOS/iPadOS, scan your YubiKey again when prompted.
+For NFC connections on Android or iOS, scan your YubiKey again when prompted.

 3. Select the account you wish to rename and click Rename (iOS/iPadOS) or Rename account (on desktop and Android, this is located under Actions).
 Edit the Issuer and/or Account name as desired.
 Click Save to confirm the operation.

-For NFC connections on Android or iOS/iPadOS, tap your key to complete the operation.
+For NFC connections on Android or iOS, tap your key to complete the operation.

 Deleting an account

-OATH accounts can be deleted from your YubiKey.
-Before deleting an account from a YubiKey, make sure you have either disabled two-factor authentication within your account or registered a backup YubiKey with the same account to maintain access.
+OATH accounts can be deleted from your YubiKey via Yubico Authenticator.
+Before deleting an account from a YubiKey, make sure you have either disabled two-factor authentication within your account settings with the site/service/application or added the account to a backup YubiKey to maintain access.
+(And make sure to test your backup key to verify it works.)
+This operation is not reversible–once an OATH account is deleted from your YubiKey, there is no way to recover the account credentials.

 To delete an account, do the following:

-1. Plug your YubiKey into your device, click the menu icon in the upper left corner of the app (desktop and Android only), and select Accounts.
+1. Plug your YubiKey into your device.
+On desktop and Android, click the menu icon in the upper left corner of the app and select Accounts.

 To connect via NFC on desktop, click the NFC icon in Yubico Authenticator and place your YubiKey on top of a desktop NFC reader.
 The key must maintain constant contact with the reader throughout the operation.